Jupiter Lightning Storms, Day and Night

-Images taken of Jupiter¿s day and night sides by NASA's Cassini spacecraft on Jan.
-1, 2001 show that storms visible on the day side are the sources of visible lightning when viewed on the night side.
+Images of Jupiter's day and night sides taken by NASA's Cassini spacecraft on Jan.
+1, 2001, show that storms visible on the dayside are the sources of visible lightning when viewed on the night side.

 at the two latitudes.
 The images have been enhanced in contrast.